Harrison Bader: Minor leagues

-St. Louis Cardinals
+St. Louis Cardinals (2017–2022)

-2017: MLB debut
+2017 season

 On July 25, 2017, the Cardinals promoted Bader to the major leagues to take the place of the injured Dexter Fowler.
 Bader had been batting .297 with 19 home runs and 48 RBIs in 97 games at Memphis before his promotion.
 That night, he started in center field and batted seventh, and recorded his first major league hit, a double, and scored the winning run on a walk-off sacrifice fly against the Colorado Rockies.
 He hit his first MLB home run, a 395-foot shot to left field, on September 1, 2017, off Johnny Cueto, leading the Cardinals to an 11–6 win over the San Francisco Giants at AT&T Park.
 In 2017, in which he had 85 at-bats for the Cardinals, his sprint speed was 30.0 feet/second, 10th-fastest of all major leaguers with 25 or more competitive runs.

-2018: Baseball America and Topps All-Star Rookie Teams
+2018 season

-MLB.com ranked Bader as the Cardinals 5th-best prospect going into the 2018 season, which he began with Memphis.
+MLB.com ranked Bader as the Cardinals’ 5th-best prospect going into the 2018 season, which he began with Memphis.
 The Cardinals promoted him to the major leagues on April 3, after an injury to Jedd Gyorko.

 After his call-up, Bader first became St. Louis' fourth outfielder, then their starting center fielder after Tommy Pham was traded on July 31.
 He scored from second base on an infield single by Austin Gomber at Colorado on August 26; at the end of the season, he was the Cardinals' MLBPAA Heart & Hustle Award nominee.

-Bader finished his 2018 rookie campaign batting .264 with 12 home runs, 37 RBIs, and 15 stolen bases in 138 games.
+Bader finished his 2018 rookie campaign batting .264/.334/.422 with 12 home runs, 37 RBIs, and 15 stolen bases (while being caught 3 times) in 138 games.
 His stolen base percentage of 83.3% was the 4th-best in the NL.
 His sprint speed was 30.1 feet/second, second-fastest (behind Adam Engel) of all major leaguers with 100 or more competitive runs.
 On defense, he ranked 4th among MLB outfielders with 19 Defensive Runs Saved.
 He led the major leagues in 5-star catches (7), and was tied for first in Outs Above Average (21) according to Statcast.

 Among National League rookie leaders, Bader was in the top five in runs (61; fourth), doubles (20; fifth), home runs (12; fifth), and extra base hits (34; fifth).
-He tied for the National League lead among rookies with eight outfield assists.
+On defense, he tied for the National League lead among rookies with eight outfield assists.
 His 15 stolen bases as a rookie were the most by a Cardinal since Kolten Wong in 2014, and his 100 hits were the most since Colby Rasmus in 2009.
-Bader was named to the Baseball America 2008 All-Star Rookie Team and the Topps 2018 All-Star Rookie Team, and came in 6th in the voting for NL Rookie of the Year.
+Bader was named to the Baseball America 2018 All-Star Rookie Team and the Topps 2018 All-Star Rookie Team, and came in 6th in the voting for NL Rookie of the Year.